 Well, today, most of us have at least heard of hummus.
 But how many of you have actually eaten it?
 Interested in learning more about this intriguing food?
 Read on.

 Hummus is a dip, spread, or paste made from cooked and mashed chickpeas.
 It is then blended with tahini (crushed and soaked sesame seeds), olive oil, garlic, lemon juice, and salt.
-The best way for me to describe how this delicious spread is made is by letting someone else do the talking.
-Watch this informative video (after you finish reading this post) for one of the best hummus recipes out there.
+The best way for me to describe how this delicious spread is made is by letting watch this video:

 Hummus is Middle Eastern in origin, and has been around forever.
 Chickpeas have been a food item for over 10,000 years.
 Wow, that’s a lot of hummus over the years, huh?
 Most people eat hummus with pita bread—tearing off pieces to use as a scoop.
 You can also use your favorite dipping chip or cracker.
 I like to eat it with soy chips.
 My favorites can be found at Glenny’s; and they are loaded with vegetable protein.
 A snack of soy chips and hummus, which I consume two or three times a week, gives me around 10.0 grams of healthy protein and 7.0 grams of fiber.
 And they taste amazing!